Left, Rear Brake Caliper may Drag – 2010-2020 Thomas Built Buses Saf-T-Liner C2, 2016-2019 HDX, & 2017-2019 EFX School Buses

 Transport Canada #2019-288

-Subject: TBB BendixeBay Air Disc Brake Calipers
+Subject: TBB Bendix Air Disc Brake Calipers

-Models Affected: Specific Model Year 2010 to 2019 Thomas Built Buses Saf-T-Liner HDX, EFX, and C2 (FreightlinereBay Custom Chassis B2 school bus chassis) buses manufactured March 16, 2009, through June 29, 2018.
+Models Affected: Specific Model Year 2010 to 2019 Thomas Built Buses Saf-T-Liner HDX, EFX, and C2 (FreightlinereBay logo Custom Chassis B2 school bus chassis) buses manufactured March 16, 2009, through June 29, 2018.

 General Information

-Daimler TruckseBay North America LLC (DTNA), on behalf of its wholly owned subsidiaries, FreightlinereBay Custom Chassis Corporation and Thomas Built Buses, has decided that a defect that relates to motor vehicle safety exists on the vehicles mentioned above.
+Daimler TruckseBay logo North America LLC (DTNA), on behalf of its wholly owned subsidiaries, FreightlinereBay logo Custom Chassis Corporation and Thomas Built Buses, has decided that a defect that relates to motor vehicle safety exists on the vehicles mentioned above.

 There are approximately 11,000 vehicles involved in this campaign.

-On certain buses, the BendixeBay air disc brake caliper on the left (driver side) rear corner may experience an unintended reduction in the gap between the brake pad and rotor (running clearance), during operation which can lead to a dragging brake.
+On certain buses, the BendixeBay logo air disc brake caliper on the left (driver side) rear corner may experience an unintended reduction in the gap between the brake pad and rotor (running clearance), during operation which can lead to a dragging brake.
 In addition, if the gap between the brake pad and rotor is eliminated, it may lead to high temperatures at the wheel end.
 The high temperatures may lead to the presence of smoke, smoke odor, or a potential for fire, which could result in school bus emergency evacuation procedures in uncontrolled traffic situations.

 The left rear caliper will be inspected and replaced, if needed, with a new caliper containing an updated clearance adjustment mechanism.